furkanmtorun/PyScript_Bioinformatics_Tool/README.md

 # 🧬 PyScript Bioinformatics Tool

-We were get used write HTML in Python while using `Flask`, `Django` or other web frameworks like `Dash`.
+We were get used to write HTML in Python while using `Flask`, `Django` or other web frameworks like `Dash`.
 Now, how about writing Python in HTML?
 Yep, you heard right :) Thanks to PyScript!

 > **🖥️ Willing to jump to the demo?
 There you go: https://furkanmtorun.github.io/trial/simple_bioinformatics_tool.html**